eclipse-thingweb/playground/packages/web-new/README.md

 ### Development mode

-1. Utilze the command `npm  run dev` which will start the webpack-dev-server in development mode, generate source maps for easier debuging, open your default browser and serve the application.
+1. Utilize the command `npm  run dev` which will start the webpack-dev-server in development mode, generate source maps for easier debugging, open your default browser and serve the application.

 ```sh
 npm run dev